Ksoucha/Enigmalchemy_Fork/README.md

     - Commited changes that fix a gameplay bug and enhance accessibility
     - Accessibility improvement: player movement was not natural when the player was walking down the stairs
     - Bug fix: the interactable books in the game were not always showing correctly when pressing **E** (to interact)

+### Files
+* **Enigmalchemy changes.pdf:** Documentation about the data structure, algorithm and other changes that I contributed to this project.
+Includes the code snippets and descriptions.f